AdaCore/spark2014/docs/lrm/source/packages.rst

    entire variable is initialized if all of its components are initialized.
    Other parts of the visible state of the package shall not be initialized.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.5 VR only variables and state abstractions in the Initializes aspect shall be initialized

 #.
 If an ``initialization_item`` has an ``input_list`` then the entities denoted
    in the input list shall be used in determining the initialized value of the entity denoted by the ``name`` of the ``initialization_item``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.5 VR only entities in the input_list shall be used in determining the initialized value of an entity

 .. centered:: **Examples**